 Even though these accounting standards exist, managers still have room to present information in a certain way as they have an information advantage compared to the external users.
 They might use this advantage to hide certain information or to paint a better financial picture of the firm.
 This will of course have a severe negative effect on the functioning of capital markets.
-In this course we, therefore, also discuss the fields of corporate governance and auditing.
-Corporate governance and auditing put regulations and systems in place, that aim to prevent the management from creating bias in the financial statements or try to detect (intentional or unintentional) misstatement.
+In this course we, therefore, also discuss the fields of corporate governance, auditing and internal control.
+These fields put regulations and systems in place, that aim to prevent the management from creating bias in the financial statements or try to detect (intentional or unintentional) misstatement.